 Violence against girls includes sexual violence, child marriage, sexual harassment, female genital mutilation, intimate partner violence, trafficking, sexual exploitation and abuse.
 The impacts are significant in both the short- and long-term, and can include serious physical injuries, sexually transmitted infections such as HIV/AIDs, forced and unwanted pregnancies, and greater risk of maternal mortality[iv].

-Boys are also victim to trafficking and gender-based sexual violence and exploitation, but due to stigmatization, the numbers continue to be vastly underreported.
+Boys are also victims of trafficking and gender-based sexual violence and exploitation, but due to stigmatization, the numbers continue to be vastly underreported.
 Adolescent boys over the age of 10 are also particularly vulnerable to being detained because they are regarded as security threats for their – or their family’s – alleged association with armed groups.
 Children are tortured or abused, kept with adult prisoners, not provided proper legal support, or live in conditions that are against international standards for juvenile justice.

 The threat of gender-based violence is pervasive and contributes to the end of childhood for millions of children around the world, as shown by staggering global trends:[iv]